ncua/interview-recipe-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## IDEAS
+* Add sort dropdown: calories, a-z, saltiness, fattiest
+* Fix sort
+* Update CSS to match spec
+* Pagination
+* Create a separate page for each recipe (allow for re-use of the card component)